microsoft/azure-iot-developer-kit/docs/_docs/08-customize-device-id.md

 ## Customize device ID

-The default device ID in IoT Hub for DevKit is AZ3166, you can change it if you need in your own scenario.
+The default device ID in IoT Hub for DevKit is **AZ3166**, you can change it if you need it in your own scenario.

-To customize device ID, open `.bin/config.json` in the mini-solution project, and add `device` field.
+To customize the device ID, open `.bin/config.json` in the mini-solution project, and add `device` field.
 For example:

 ```json
 {